 The requirement itself is the achievement of fourth-semester (202 level) proficiency in a language other than English.
 Thus, passing a 202 course in the language of the student's choice satisfies the requirement.

-Beginning and intermediate programs in Spanish, French, German, Italian, Latin, Chinese and Arabic are provided for students wishing to complete the College of Arts and Sciences language requirement and/or the General Education requirement.
+The Department of Foreign Literature and Languages offers beginning and intermediate programs in Spanish, French, German, Italian, Chinese and Arabic are provided for students wishing to complete the College of Arts and Sciences language requirement.
 Students can complete the following courses within their selected language: 101, 102, 201, 202 (See Language Program Objectives).
 Spanish also offers an intensive beginning (SPA 103) and intermediate (SPA 203) course sequence for those wishing to complete their language requirement in one year.

 Other ways to fulfill the language requirement

 Placement Tests.
-Incoming students who have studied a language in high school can take a placement test.
-If the student passes the placement test their language requirement class will be fulfilled.
+Incoming students who have studied a language in high school can take a placement test; if the student achieves the appropriate score, their language requirement class will be fulfilled.
 No academic credits are awarded for satisfactory performance on this test.
-Placement tests can be taken in the office of the Department of Foreign Literature & Languages (LARTS 350) and are administered by the Department Secretary.
+Placement tests can be taken by going to the office of the Department of Foreign Literature & Languages (LArts 350) and speaking with the Department Secretary.

 Advanced Placement Credits.
 A student may take AP classes in high school and NOT receive AP credits.
-Advanced Placement credits are only given when Advanced Placement test is taken in the high school.
-Students who pass the Advanced Placement test will earn 6 credits at the literature level; this also satisfies the language requirement.
+Advanced Placement credits are only given when a student passes the Advanced Placement test.
+If a student passes, he or she will earn 6 credits at the literature level; this also satisfies the language requirement.
 These are accepted as transfer credits.
-It is the student's responsibility to have records of these credits submitted to the Admissions Office.
+It is the student's responsibility to have records of these credits submitted to the Registrar's Office.

 CLEP (College Level Examination Program) credits are accepted as transfer credits.
 Any student can take a CLEP examination and have the results sent to the Registrar's Office (just like transfer credits).
 The results are evaluated by the Department of Foreign Literature & Languages and credit will be granted according to the scores.